mohitjain/mohitjain/_posts/2012-10-20-instantly-show-localhost-to-the-rest-of-the-world-using-localtunnel.md

 categories: quick-solution tips-and-tricks
 ---

-Sometimes you really want to show your local running code to outside world, your friends or colleague.
+Sometimes you want to show your local running code to outside world, your friends or colleague.
 Here is one quick solution.

 ##STEP 1:
  Install localtunnel using RubyGems.